 Keir Lynch completed his National Diploma in Nature Conservation at the Nelson Mandela Metropolitan University (Saasveld).
 Work experience includes time at the Klaserie Private Nature Reserve, Phinda Private Resource Reserve, Sanbona Wildlife Reserve and Shamwari Game Reserve.
 In 2009, he returned to Sanbona Wildlife Reserve where he served as the Assistant Wildlife Manager responsible for natural resource management interventions, ecological monitoring and species-specific conservation projects.
 These included monitoring of the Leopard, Cheetah, Lion, White Rhinoceros, Buffalo and Elephant populations on the reserve, as well as research on the Critically Endangered Riverine Rabbit.
 Keir also developed a habitat suitability model for the reintroduction of Black Rhinoceros on Sanbona Wildlife Reserve.
 During this time Keir completed his BTech in Nature Conservation (Cum Laude) with the Cape Peninsula University of Technology.
 In 2012 Keir moved from the private sector and joined CapeNature (Western Cape Nature Conservation Board).
 He was responsible for the implementation of the National and Provincial Protected Area Expansion Strategies for the Overberg.
 Working within the Biodiversity Stewardship Programme, he was responsible for the proclamation of Contract Nature Reserves, developing and implementing management plans for these areas and performing ecological assessments on properties throughout his area of operation.
 Most importantly, his function included the development and realisation of landscape-scale conservation plans with numerous stakeholders, especially securing the prioritised climate corridors developed in securing montane environments across the lowlands to the coastline, across Critically Endangered ecosystems and rivers, watercourses and wetlands.
 Following a successful tenure with CapeNature, Keir contracted to the Overberg Renosterveld Conservation Trust as Project Manager for the WWF-SA Nedbank Green Trust Watercourse Restoration Project.
 The restoration project has focused on 1) management interventions to halt and reverse habitat degradation in watercourses; 2) to increase landowner awareness of the biodiversity of which they are custodians and 3) to see the commitment of land through Conservation Easements into conservation land use in perpetuity.
 Keir has also completed a SASS 5 Aquatic Biomonitoring course with the Freshwater Research Centre and the Freshwater Consulting Group.
-Aquatic invertebrate monitoring and determination of river health led to the discovery of the Critically Endangered Pseudobarbus sp. “burchelli Heuningnes”.
-Keir has continued his work with CapeNature and has secured a research permit to establish the distribution of freshwater fishes through the Overberg.
-Keir currently serves as the chairperson of the Overberg Crane Group, vice-chairperson of Conservation at Work and Landscape Conservation theme leader for the Agulhas Biodiversity Initiative.
+Keir holds a permit for Aquatic invertebrate monitoring and research on species such as the Heuningnes Redfin, Cape Kurper and various Galaxias species across the Overberg region.
+Keir is in his 5th years of serving as the Chairperson of the Overberg Crane Group, as well as acting as mentor for young conservation vocationalists in the Overberg and the rest of South Africa.